Hyp-ed/base-station-2019-frontend/README.md

 Note: do not use `sudo apt-get install yarn`.
 This will install a different package with the same name.

 ### Running the development server

-After installing node and npm, we will need to install ```yarn```.
 After a successful install you should be able to start the dev server, and a browser window should open.

 ```
 $ yarn start